Rendlesham Forest incident: Analysis

 According to the witness statements from 26 December, the flashing light seen from the forest lay in the same direction as the Orfordness Lighthouse.
-When the eyewitnesses attempted to approach the light they realised it was further off than they thought.
-One of the witnesses, Ed Cabansag, described it as “a beacon light off in the distance” while another, John Burroughs, said it was “a lighthouse” (see Statements from eyewitnesses on 26 December).
+When the eyewitnesses attempted to approach the light they realised it was further off than they had thought.
+John Burroughs said that they "followed it for about 2 miles before we could see it was coming from a lighthouse", with Ed Cabansag agreeing that once they had reached a suitable vantage point they could see that it was "only a beacon light off in the distance".

 Timings on Halt's tape recording during his sighting on 28 December indicate that the light he saw, which lay in the same direction as the light seen two nights earlier, flashed every five seconds, which was the flash rate of the Orfordness Lighthouse.

 The star-like objects that Halt reported hovering low to the north and south are thought by some sceptics to have been misinterpretations of bright stars distorted by atmospheric and optical effects, another common source of UFO reports.
 The brightest of them, to the south, matched the position of Sirius, the brightest star in the night sky.

 In his 6 January 2009 Skeptoid podcast episode titled "The Rendlesham Forest UFO," scientific sceptic author Brian Dunning evaluated the original eye-witness reports and audio recordings, as well as the resulting media reporting of this incident.
-After a lengthy analysis Dunning concluded:

-Col. Halt's thoroughness was commendable, but even he can be mistaken.
-Without exception, everything he reported on his audiotape and in his written memo has a perfectly rational and unremarkable explanation...
-All that remains is the tale that the men were debriefed and ordered never to mention the event, and warned that "bullets are cheap".
-Well, as we've seen on television, the men all talk quite freely about it, and even Col. Halt says that to this day nobody has ever debriefed him.
-So this appears to be just another dramatic invention for television, perhaps from one of the men who have expanded their stories over the years.

-When you examine each piece of evidence separately on its own merit, you avoid the trap of pattern matching and finding correlations where none exist.
+Dunning concluded that everything Halt had reported had a simple explanation, saying that "When you examine each piece of evidence separately on its own merit, you avoid the trap of pattern matching and finding correlations where none exist.
 The meteors had nothing to do with the lighthouse or the rabbit diggings, but when you hear all three stories told together, it's easy to conclude (as did the airmen) that the light overhead became an alien spacecraft in the forest.
-Always remember: Separate pieces of poor evidence don't aggregate together into a single piece of good evidence.
+Always remember: Separate pieces of poor evidence don't aggregate together into a single piece of good evidence."

+In 2010 Jenny Randles, who in 1981 reported the case in the London Evening Standard and co-authored the first book on the case, Sky Crash: A Cosmic Conspiracy, emphasised her previously expressed doubts that the incident was caused by extraterrestrial visitors.
+Whilst suggesting that a UFO might have been involved, she noted: "Whilst some puzzles remain, we can probably say that no unearthly craft were seen in Rendlesham Forest.
+We can also argue with confidence that the main focus of the events was a series of misperceptions of everyday things encountered in less than everyday circumstances."